kerathy/exadata-part1/README.md

-### The projects below are what I did during my master's degree, so if anyone(except for my university's class project partner) using them for job application or other purposes, please let me know.
+### The projects below are what I did during my master's degree.
+What's more, I have another natural language processing project.
+So if anyone(except for my university's class project partner) using them for job application or other purposes, please let me know.
 No matter who you are, I will pursue all the losses caused by your impersonation.

 Book Brainiacs (C#, ASP.NET, ADO.NET, Ajax)(Class Project)(Fall 2018)
 •	Designed and implemented shopping cart features.
 Implemented the function for customers to browse books